-Section 3(1) (d) of the IDA1 states that the Commissioner of Labour is empowered to refer any dispute of an industrial nature for settlement via arbitration (Industrial Disputes Act No. 43 of 1950).
+Section 3(1) (d) of the IDA1 states that the Commissioner of Labour is empowered to refer any dispute of an industrial nature for dispute, by an order in writing, for settlement by arbitration to an arbitrator nominated jointly by such parties or representatives, or in the absence of such nomination, to an arbitrator or body of arbitrators appointed by the settlement via arbitration (Industrial Disputes Act No. 43 of 1950).
 Section 4(1) of the IDA2 details the power vested in the Minister of Labour to refer any dispute to an arbitrator or labour tribunal (ibid).